 After successfully completing this program, graduates will receive a SAIT Hospitality and Tourism Management diploma.
-As a Hospitality and Tourism Management graduate, you will have the opportunity to continue into the Bachelor of Hospitality and Tourism Management degree to further your education in the field.

-Travel and Tourism: The Travel and Tourism specialization is also well aligned with the Association of Canadian Travel Agencies' (ACTA) endorsement standards to allow students who choose to continue with the Certified Travel Counsellor (CTC) accreditation
+The Travel and Tourism specialization is also well aligned with the Association of Canadian Travel Agencies' (ACTA) endorsement standards to allow students who choose to continue with the Certified Travel Counselor (CTC) accreditation.